stain/incubator-taverna-site/src/site/markdown/community/lists.md

            specific language governing permissions and limitations
            under the License.

-You can contact and participate in the Apache Taverna community through the <strong>mailing lists</strong>.
+You can contact and participate in the Apache Taverna community through the **mailing lists**.

 The mailing lists are public.
-We suggest that all Taverna users join the <em>users@taverna</em> list – this allows us to notify you of any critical issues or upcoming changes and allows you to have a say in the future development of Taverna.
-Anyone using the Taverna APIs in their own code would be well advised to join both <em>dev@taverna</em> and <em>users@taverna</em>.
+We suggest that all Taverna users join the _users@taverna_ list – this allows us to notify you of any critical issues or upcoming changes and allows you to have a say in the future development of Taverna.
+Anyone using the Taverna APIs in their own code would be well advised to join both _dev@taverna_ and _users@taverna_.